discordx-ts/discordx/README.md

 }
 ```

-### "spread" or "first" arguments injection
+### "spread" or "first" payload injection
 > [Example for the first argument injection](https://github.com/OwenCalvin/discord.ts/tree/master/examples/first-arg-injection)
 You might notice a problem...
 The typings of the arguments for each events in the methods aren't automatic.
-That's TypeScript limitation, you cant type the arguments of a method inside a class automatically, so we implemented a different injection policy to solve this issue:
+That's a TypeScript limitation, you can't type the arguments of a method inside a class automatically, so we implemented a different injection policy to solve this issue ("first"):

-**Currently an event looks like this**:
+**By default an event looks like this**:
 ```typescript
 // ...